Most Famous Logos with a Panda

 Logo The Cheeky Panda

-The panda appeared in the company’s identity only because it eats bamboo.
+The panda appeared in the company’s corporate identity only because it eats bamboo.
 This is the best association that the brand developers came up with.
-The emblem depicts a two-dimensional head of an animal: one black stripe in the form of an uneven and open ring, semicircular ears, a nose in the form of a dot, an arc-smile, and white eyes with large spots around them.
-The panda’s minimalistic style and friendly look evoke the affection that the designers wanted.
+The emblem depicts a two-dimensional animal head: one black stripe in the form of an uneven, open ring, semicircular ears, a dot for a nose, a smile in an arc, and white eyes with large spots around them.
+The minimalist style and the panda’s friendly look are pleasing, which is what the designers wanted.

 FoodPanda